mcbeem/regsim/readme.md

 The results are unbiased, but the analytic standard errors are wrong.
 In fact, it is about half the magnitude that it should be.
 Consequently, the analytic 95% confidence interval is too narrow, and the coverage rate is only about 70%.
 A hypothesis test for this parameter would be *liberal*, meaning that its long-run false positive rate would be much higher than the alpha criterion should allow.

 The regression assumption that has been violated in this case is that the distribution of the residuals does not follow a normal distribution.
-The strutural part of the model is fine.
+The structural part of the model is fine.
 The incorrect residual distribution manifests as an improperly-shaped shaped sampling distribution for the parameter estimates.

 Below is a density plot of the empirical sampling distribution.
 The analytic sampling distribution is shown as the blue dotted curve.
 This plot can be obtained by running `plot()` on the `regsim()` output with `type="compareSE"`.
-When the regreesion assumptions are met, these two distributions are identical in expectation.
+When the regression assumptions are met, these two distributions are identical in expectation.
 But they diverge when assumptions are violated.
 The true value of the parameter is denoted by the red vertical line.

 ``` r
 plot(result_2, type="compareSE")